 Presentations, Exhibitions, Performances and Published Work:

-- Frank, J. (in press).
+- Frank, J. (2017).
 Realizing a democratic community of teachers: John Dewey and the idea of a science of education.
 Education Sciences.
 [Invited contribution on the 100th anniversary of John Dewey’s Democracy and Education]

 - Frank J. & Rukki, C. [St. Lawrence Student] (2016).
 A citation analysis of philosophy of education journals.
 Philosophical Inquiry in Education, 26(2), 191-199.